kakuffo/Dockerfiles/devops/devopsmetrics/README.md

 Lead time.
 A lead time is the latency between the initiation and completion of a process.
 For example, the lead time between the placement of an order and delivery of new cars by a given manufacturer might be between 2 weeks and 6 months, depending on various particularities.

+## Mean time to recovery
+Mean time to recovery (MTTR) is the average time that a device will take to recover from any failure.
+Examples of such devices range from self-resetting fuses (where the MTTR would be very short, probably seconds), up to whole systems which have to be repaired or replaced.